Skip Content

 El Niño and La Niña

-In the past month or so, the weakening trend of the El Niño continued although sea surface temperatures over the central and eastern equatorial Pacific were still warmer than normal.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the El Niño is expected to continue to weaken, transitioning to the ENSO-neutral state by end of spring or start of summer this year.
-Subsequently, the sea surface temperatures in the concerned region are expected to continue to decrease, indicating a likelihood of La Niña development starting in the latter half of 2024.
+In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific rose and remained near normal on the whole.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the region are expected to be normal to above normal for the rest of spring 2026.
+With the continued warming trend in the region through autumn 2026, the situation is expected to develop into an El Niño event in the second half of this year.

 Sea surface temperature anomalies